Books With Characters in Their 40s

 The Book Girls Say…

-Some reviews find Susan entirely unlikeable & too prickly, which makes sense as she IS “The Cactus.”
+Some reviews find Susan entirely unlikable and too prickly, which makes sense as she IS “The Cactus.”
 However, Melissa found her relatable as a fellow overanalytical introvert and rooted for Susan to find happiness.
 She recommends the audiobook as the accents add to the feel of the story.
-However, if you always hate unlikable main characters, skip this one.
+On the other hand, if you always hate unlikable main characters, skip this one.
+Our readers have rated this book significantly higher than the Goodreads rating (we hope, in part, because our description has helped readers decide if it’s right for them).

 Other Books to Consider